fletchel/DL2-CALM/blogpost.md

 Additionally, the impact of analysing the full history of representations generated at previous layers rather than only the current layer has not been analysed by the authors of CALM.
 Out of the three confidence estimation methods, two of them (**softmax response** and **early-exit classifier**) utilise only the latest hidden representation, while **hidden-state saturation** takes the outputs of two most recent layers into consideration.
 However, it remains to be seen whether utilisation of the full history of generation hidden-states may prove beneficial to the performance of early-exit methods, especially for models consisting of many layers.

 ![CALM diagram](https://github.com/fletchel/DL2-CALM/assets/70916204/01f461b7-7296-41d5-85c0-84c7dbba7441)
+Figure 2.
+High-level illustration of confidence methods used in CALM paper [4]

 Lastly, the original method employs a complex calibration procedure for finding an exit threshold $\lambda \in [0, 1]$ such that the early-exit predictions remain consistent with respect to the full model.
 Furthermore, the provided statistical guarantees are unlikely to generalise.
 The assumption under which the model operates is that the calibration set $S_{cal}$ is representative of the entire distribution of prompts.
 This is a strong assumption, and in certain situations, it is unlikely to hold.
 While this may work for cases where the LLM operates on a constrained dataset (for example, an LLM used only to summarise news articles), it will likely not work for LLMs that are used in e.g. chatbots, where users can input any prompt they want, some of which will be out-of-distribution.
 The statistical guarantees provided by the CALM paper may therefore provide a false sense of confidence in the outputs.
 Thus, we aim to compare the speed/accuracy tradeoff of a naively selected threshold (i.e. hyperparameter search) with a calibrated threshold, to determine whether the calibration provides a noticeable benefit.